freycp20/3dGameOfLifeGit/README.md

 * [Eclipse](https://www.youtube.com/watch?v=bC4XB6JAaoU)

 # Running the Program
-Now that your IDE is set up and ready to go, running the program is a breeze.
+Now that the IDE is set up and ready to go, running the program is a breeze.

-Once you pulled a copy of this repository and have it open in your IDE, find ```main.java``` and run it.
+Once a copy of this repository has been pulled and opened in the prepared IDE, the next step is find and run ```main.java``` .
 The user will be met with this screen:

 ><img src="src/resources/menu.png" width="300">
 The user can choose to go to:
 * *input*: to create a template,
 * *output*: if they desire to open a premade template, or a user-created template, or
-* *console*: to access a premade file and view it in terminal
+* *console*: to create a new board and view it in text-based in the terminal

 After this point, everything is self-explanatory.